 Coliseum Observation Notes

-The effort to hand-count the 2.1 million ballots cast in Maricopa County during the 2020 Presidential Election resumed on May 24, after a weeklong pause.
+Phase 2 of the effort to hand-count the 2.1 million ballots cast in Maricopa County during the 2020 Presidential Election resumed on May 24, 2021 after a weeklong pause.
 Observers on behalf of the Arizona Secretary of State's Office continued to note problematic practices, changing policies, and security threats that have plagued this exercise from the start.
 A more complete summary, including correspondence outlining observations from Phase 1, can be found in the Arizona Secretary of State Report on the Partisan Review of the 2020 General Election.

 Observation: On May 24, 2021, the external security gate was left unattended and partially open, allowing observers to walk in.
 It was later noted that the check-in process had changed but observers were not notified.